Half-mast: Germany

 If flags cannot be displayed at half-mast (e.g. vertical banner flags), they should bear black crepe streamers.

 One other notable exception to the convention is the flag of unity, in front of the Reichstag building.
 As a national monument symbolising German Unity, it may only ever be flown at full, except in extreme circumstances of national mourning.
-Since it was first hoisted on the 3rd of October 1990, the flag of unity had been lowered to half-mast on just four occasions:
+Since it was first hoisted on 3 October 1990, the flag of unity had been lowered to half-mast on just four occasions: